Rocklin Pedestrian Accident Lawyer

-- If the driver was distracted such as texting and driving.
+- The driver was distracted, such as texting and driving.

 - The driver failed to yield at a crosswalk or intersection.

-- Medical Records: You should make sure you keep all medical records from the treatments you received after the accident.
+- Medical Records: You should keep all medical records from the treatments you received after the accident.
 This helps to establish a direct link between the accident and your injuries.

 - Medical Bills: These would help to back up your medical records and would be used to determine the amount of compensation you receive.

-- Police Report: This is a very important document.
-It contains the officer’s impression of who caused the accident.
+- Police Report: This is a critical document containing the officer's impression of who caused the accident.
 Also, it states any tickets that were doled out, if any.
 The fact that tickets were given to the driver can help to establish his fault.

-- Pictures: You should try to document everything with pictures.
-It helps make your case stronger.
+- Pictures: You should try to document everything with photos, and it helps make your case stronger.

-- Witnesses: The testimony of other people would be quite useful because they saw the accident from their own point of view.
+- Witnesses: The testimony of other people would be pretty valuable because they saw the accident from their own point of view.

-- The statement of the other party: If the other party admits fault after the accident, this is convincing evidence of their own guilt.
+- The other party's statement: If the other party admits fault after the accident, this is convincing evidence of their own guilt.
 Make sure you document statements of fault after the accident.

-A pedestrian accident lawsuit needs to be filed in Placer County Superior Court within two years of the date of the accident.
+A pedestrian accident lawsuit must be filed in Placer County Superior Court within two years of the accident date.
 This two-year time limit is known as the statute of limitations and is extremely important to adhere to when pursuing damages through a personal injury claim.
 If you fail to file suit within two years, a judge could simply dismiss your case for being untimely filed.

-I’m Ed Smith, a Rocklin Pedestrian Accident Lawyer.
-If you or someone close to you has been hurt as a result of another person’s negligence, please call me today for free and friendly advice.
-I can be reached by phone at (916) 921-6400 or (800) 404-5400 and online at AutoAccident.com.
+If you or a family member has been hurt in a pedestrian accident due to another person's negligence, please call our Rocklin pedestrian accident lawyers today for free and friendly advice at (916) 921-6400 or (800) 404-5400 and online at AutoAccident.com.

-I have been serving the Rocklin and Greater California community for over 35 years, helping injured people and their families recover.
-See some reviews left by my clients on Avvo, Yelp and Google Plus.
+We have been serving the Rocklin and Greater California community since 1982, helping injured people and their families recover.